 - Credit risk,

-- · Liquidity risk,
+- Liquidity risk,

-- Market risk.
+- Market risk (including currency risk, interest rate risk, and risk related to the Company's dependence on macroeconomic conditions).

-The Management Board is responsible for establishing and overseeing the Group's risk management functions, including the identification and analysis of the risks to which the Group is exposed, determining appropriate risk limits and controls, as well as risk monitoring and matching of the limits.
-The risk management policies and procedures are reviewed on a regular basis, to reflect changes in market conditions and the Group's business.
+The Management Board is responsible for establishing and overseeing the risk management functions at the Company, which include identifying and analyzing the risks that the Company is exposed to, determining appropriate risk limits and controls, as well as monitoring and matching the limits.
+The Company regularly reviews its risk management policies and procedures to ensure they are up-to-date with changes in market conditions and the Company's operations.